All Episodes

 The drive-by media, ladies and gentlemen, will tell us each and every day who the true conservatives in the Republican primary are.

-And they will tell us by virtue of who they attack, and also by virtue of who they prop up.
+And they will tell us by virtue of who they attack and also by virtue of who they prop up.

-They are propping up McCain, they are propping up Huckabee.
+They are propping up Huckabee.

 The drive-by media hate conservatives.